‘My ex-husband tied me up like a thief just to beat me’ – Nollywood actress, Etinosa - Nigeria Today

 ‘My ex-husband tied me up like a thief just to beat me’ – Nollywood actress, Etinosa

-Following the high rate of domestic violence entangled in the lives of our favourite Nigerian celebrities which has led to breakage of different homes, Nollywood actress and Instagram comedienne, Etinosa Idemudia sat with BroadwayTV revealing that she was also a victim of domestic violence from her former husband.
+Just as domestic violence seems to have entangled the lives of many Nigerian celebrities leading to breakage of different homes, Nollywood actress and Instagram comedienne, Etinosa Idemudia sat with BroadwayTV revealing that she was also a victim of domestic violence from her former husband.
 Shocking isn’t it?
-To think that she […]
+To think that she was already married let alone separated. …

 Do you something awesome to share with the world?
 Click here to share